haozzzzzzzz/go-tool/code/README.md

   finally platform will be `ec2`

-- Precompiled file will create an new file without ".pre.go" suffix.
+- Precompiled file will create an new file without ".pre.go" suffix, and add `+build ignore` constraint to original `.pre.go`file。

   ```go
   //xray.go